Biking South Florida tailwind

 This route is good for winds from N or S. I usually drive from my home in Palm Beach Gardens to Palm Beach (~20km) and park along the Intracoastal in the vicinity of the Palm Beach TriRail station.
 The route follows A1A and has little traffic down to Deerfield Beach.
 From there to Fort Lauderdale traffic is a bit heavier.
 Further South one has to ride around the port in Fort Lauderdale to connect with Dania Beach.
 As one gets closer to Miami Beach there are more traffic lights and it is generally less pleasant.

 One advantage of this route is that there are many options to cut it short by using any of the TriRail stops along the way.
 South of Fort Lauderdale one has to ride quite a bit West to get to the TriRail, some 10-20 km with often heavy traffic.
 Good spots to connect are in Boca Raton (Spanish River / Yamato Rd), Deerfield Beach (Hillsboro Blvd) and Fort Lauderdale (Broward Blvd).
 In Miami Beach one can ride to downtown Miami and then take the SkyRail to connect with the TriRail.

 I have done shorter variations of this ride perhaps a dozen times.
+The most convenient access points for shorter versions of this ride are in Boca Raton (Spanish River Blvd) and Fort Lauderdale (Broward Blvd).
 Due to the scenic ride along the Ocean, the lack of traffic and the convenience of multiple TriRail returns it is my favorite tailwind ride in South Florida.